Our Editorial Team

 Clare Condon is the Managing Editor of BLR’s environmental publications.
 Before joining BLR, Clare spent many years in education and worked as a reporter, focusing primarily on environmental issues.
 She received a Bachelor of Arts degree in history from Herbert H. Lehman in New York City and a Master’s Degree in education from the University of Southern Maine.
 Ms. Condon is a member of the Connecticut Environmental Forum and the Connecticut chapter of the Society of Women Environmental Professionals.

-David Galt is Managing Editor for BLR’s safety publications and has been with BLR since 2001.
-He oversees the development of federal and state regulatory summaries of environmental, safety and health topics, develops compliance and educational materials for safety programs, and writes feature articles and white papers about business and workplace safety.
+David Galt is the Managing Editor/Safety at BLR.
+Dave manages all content for the Safety.BLR.com online portal and other regulatory compliance and training products to help businesses comply with OSHA and state workplace safety and health rules.
+He writes feature articles and white papers about business and workplace safety.
 Dave also speaks regularly at national and regional conferences including ASSE, AHMP, and NAEP about promoting the business value of EHS.
-He has spent 15 years in the environmental regulatory field as a lobbyist and policy analyst, and has a Master’s Degree in environmental management from the Yale School of Forestry and Environmental Studies.
-Dave serves on the National Environmental, Safety and Health Training Association’s (NESHTA) Board of Directors.
+Before joining BLR in 2001, he spent 15 years in the environmental regulatory field as a lobbyist and policy analyst.
+Dave serves on the National Environmental, Safety and Health Training Association (NESHTA) Board of Directors, and is a member of the Board of Certified Safety Professional’s (BCSP) Certified Environmental Trainer (CET) Committee.
+He earned his master’s degree in environmental management from the Yale School of Forestry and Environmental Studies in 1997.

 Ana-Mari Ellington is a Legal Editor for BLR’s safety publications, and has been with BLR since 2002.
 She writes federal and state regulatory summaries, develops compliance and educational materials for safety programs, and writes white papers and news articles about workplace safety.
 Ms. Ellington has also written numerous publications on environmental management topics, such as sustainability.
 In addition, Ms. Ellington, who is bilingual, manages the development of all Spanish-language materials at BLR, ensuring translation accuracy and consistency.
 She received her bachelor of arts in English and Spanish philology (linguistics) from the Universidad Autónoma de Madrid.
 Ana is a member of the National Association of Environmental Managers (NAEM), the Connecticut Environmental Forum, the Connecticut chapter of the Society of Women Environmental Professionals, the Society of Environmental Journalists, and the American Translators Association.